cedarbdd/cedar/README.markdown

 ## Usage

+### Non-iPhone testing

 * Build the Cedar framework.
 Note that you must build for an Objective-C runtime that supports blocks; this means Mac OS X 10.6, or a runtime from Plausible Labs (see below).
 * Create a command-line executable target for your tests in your project.
 Name this target Specs, unless you have another name you'd prefer.
-* Add the Cedar framework to your project, and link your Specs target to it.
+* Add the Cedar framework to your project, and link your Specs target with it.
 * Do the Copy Framework Dance:
     - Add a Copy Files build phase to your Specs target.
     - Select the Frameworks destination for the build phase.
     - Add Cedar to the new build phase.
-* Add a main.m that looks like this:
+* Add a main.m to your Specs target that looks like this:

         #import <Cedar/Cedar.h>